martinvonz/jj/docs/config.md

 appropriate tool installed, e.g. [Meld](https://meldmerge.org/) to use the `meld` diff editor.

+**Suggestion:** If possible, it is recommended to try an external diff tool like `meld` (see below for some other possibilities) for splitting commits and other diff editing, in addition to the built-in diff editor.
+It is good to know the capabilities of both.
+The built-in diff editor does not require external tools to be available, is faster for tasks like picking hunks, and does not require leaving the terminal.
+External tools give you the flexibility of picking out portions of lines from the diff or even arbitrarily editing the text of the files.

 If `ui.diff-editor` is a string, e.g. `"meld"`, the arguments will be read from the following config keys.